software-mansion/react-native-reanimated/docs/docs/animations.md

 As a result we will get the exact same behavior as when we'd animate the `offset` value update.
 However, in this case we move the control over how value updates need to be performed from the place where we make Shared Value amends to the place where we define the View styles.
-This approach is more convinient in many cases, especially when view properties are derived from Shared Value as opposed to the Shared Value being direcly mapped to given styles.
+This approach is more convenient in many cases, especially when view properties are derived from Shared Value as opposed to the Shared Value being directly mapped to given styles.
 Also, keeping all the aspects of view styles and transitions often makes it easier to keep control over your component's code, as it forces you to have everything defined in one place vs scattered around the codebase allowing for animated transitions being triggered from anywhere.

 ## Interrupting Animated Updates